Tosca tester

 For example, let’s say we have a blogging application and we want to test the post creation module.
 Test fixtures should include:

-A unit test case is simply a piece of code designed to verify the behavior of another unit of code, ensuring that the unit under test performs as expected and produces the desired results.
+A unit test case is simply a piece of code designed to verify the behaviour of another unit of code, ensuring that the unit under test performs as expected and produces the desired results.
 Here is a unit test example of a function that calculates the sum of two numbers a and b:

 use PHPUnit\Framework\TestCase;